 The exact origin of the name, Achray House, is unknown.
 Built as a stately country home in the late 1800’s, it was known as Victoria Cottage for a short while, in honor of Queen Victoria who commented on the building when passing St Fillans en route to the Highlands, but not long after ‘Achray House’ was adopted.
 The picture on the right dates to 1895, when the Achray House’s main section got rebuilt.

-Early in the 1900’s Achray House became a guest house, and later on a hotel.
-One of our recent guests remembered older relations of hers coming all the way from Crieff for a summer holiday during the Achray's guest house era, bringing their beloved cow with!
+In the 1900’s Achray House became a guest house and later on a hotel.
+A recent guest remembered older relations visiting the Achray House for the summer holiday decades ago, all the way from Crieff, with their beloved cow in tow!

-One of the best-known incidents in this area was the massacre of Clan Neish on their family island, remnants of which are still visible right opposite the hotel in Loch Earn.
+Various historic events, some gruesome, some romantic, are recounted in old village records.
+One of the best-known was the massacre of Clan Neish on their family island, remnants of which are still visible in Loch Earn, right in front of the hotel.